Spear: China

 There is some confusion as to how to distinguish the Qiang from the Mao, as they are obviously very similar.
 Some people say that a Mao is longer than a Qiang, others say that the main difference is between the stiffness of the shaft, where the Qiang would be flexible and the Mao would be stiff.
 Scholars seem to lean toward the latter explanation more than the former.
 Because of the difference in the construction of the Mao and the Qiang, the usage is also different, though there is no definitive answer as to what exactly the differences are between the Mao and the Qiang.

+Despite their obsolence, spears remained in use with the Qing Army in the late 19th century: during the First Sino-Japanese War, 40% of Imperial soldiers didn't have rifles or even muskets.
+Spears and other melee weapons were also widely used by the Boxers during their eponymous rebellion.

+During the Warlord Era, the army of warlord Sun Chuanfang had units armed only with spears to oppose Chiang Kai Shek's Northern Expedition as a stopgap measure until he could import more rifles.
+The Chinese Red Army guerillas often made use of spears against the Japanese occupation forces during the Second Sino-Japanese War, while several Japanese puppet government troops had to make do with bamboo spears.
+During the Chinese Civil War, both Communist and Nationalist forces made use of spears, the latter mostly due Chiang's refusal to supply local commanders with rifles to prevent potential rivals from raising well-armed militias and challenging his authority.

 India

 Spears are known as Bhala in Indian languages.
 Spears in the Indian society were used both in missile and non-missile form, both by cavalry and foot-soldiers.
 Mounted spear-fighting was practiced using with a 10 ft, ball-tipped wooden lance called a bothati, the end of which was covered in dye so that hits may be confirmed.
 Spears were constructed from a variety of materials such as the sang made completely of steel, and the ballam which had a bamboo shaft.

 The Arab presence in Sindh and the Mameluks of Delhi introduced the Middle Eastern javelin into India.

 The Rajputs wielded a type of spear for infantrymen which had a club integrated into the spearhead, and a pointed butt end.
 Other spears had forked blades, several spear-points, and numerous other innovations.
 One particular spear unique to India was the vita or corded lance.

-Used by the Maratha army, it had a rope connecting the spear with the user's wrist, allowing the weapon to be thrown and pulled back.
+Used by the Maratha Army, it had a rope connecting the spear with the user's wrist, allowing the weapon to be thrown and pulled back.
 The Vel is a type of spear or lance, originated in Southern India, primarily used by Tamils.

 Sikh Nihangs sometimes carry a spear even today.
 Spears were used in conflicts and training by armed paramilitary units such as the razakars of Nizams of Hyderabad State as late as the second half of the 20th century.